CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 ![RollingUpdate2](2018/hassle-free-kubernetes-on-openstack/img/RollingUpdate2.png)
 	</div>
 	<div style='width: 65%'>
-- Additional parameters can be set :
 - Minimum number of *Pods* available
 - Amount of time to wait between to iteration
 - One single command to perform a Rolling Update
 - One single command to perform a Rollback
 	</div>